deohs/coders/demos/data_import/epa_aqi/getAQI.md

 readr::write_csv(df, file.path("data", "seattle_84023_pm25.csv"), append = TRUE)
 ```

-We can save this to a script file and then execute that file hourly using
+We could save this to a script file and then execute that file hourly using
 the "cron" utility.
 Here is an example "crontab" entry which would do this.

 ```
 00 * * * * (cd ~/Documents/coders/demos/data_import/epa_aqi; Rscript get_pm25.R)
 ```

-Note: The "cron" utility comes with most Unix and Linux systems.
-Windows users
-have similar options.

-## Historical data using Thingspeak's API
+## Historical JSON data using Thingspeak's API

-Although it's not immediately obvious, there is a way to get historical data.
+Although it's not immediately obvious, there is a way to automate collection of
+Purple Air historical data as JSON.

 If you read the [FAQ](https://www.purpleair.com/faq) and study the
 [API documentation](https://www.mathworks.com/help/thingspeak/readdata.html),